-The risk management strategy aims to ensure that the Bank earns competitive revenues from its activities while maintaining an acceptable risk level.
+The risk management strategy aims to ensure that the Bank earns competitive revenues from its activities while maintaining an acceptable level of risk exposure.
 Risk management includes the monitoring of risks related to the business and environment in which the Bank operates, ensuring that all accepted risks are in line with the development strategy and prudential rules, and aims to ensure that the prices of the products and services provided by the Bank are in line with them.

-Overall, the Bank shows a moderate risk profile, resulting from a low to moderate risk appetite.
+Overall, the Bank shows a moderate risk profile, resulting from a zero-tolerance (compliance risk) to moderate (credit risk, operational risk and concentration risk) risk appetite.
 The Bank's overall risk profile was determined based on individual risk profiles, which was correlated with the Bank's risk appetite under the conditions of ensuring an efficient and sustainable business model.
-In this way, the risk appetite is consistent with the bank's strategy, business environment and shareholder requirements, aiming at an optimal allocation in terms of risks involved and required capital.
+In this way, the risk appetite is consistent with the Bank's strategy, business environment and shareholder requirements, aiming at an optimal allocation in terms of risks involved and required capital.